mrasahi/mrasahi.github.io/README.md

 Project was reset.

 Index, portfolio, contact pages made.

 Uses semantic html tags.

 Navbar works and is consistent accross pages

-Navbar is highlighted on active page and disabled link Responsive layout for large, medium, and small (mobile) screen width.
+Navbar is highlighted on active page and disabled link

+Responsive layout for large, medium, and small (mobile) screen width.

 Images scale up and down when changing width as well.

+Clicking images will open in a new tab

+> Working on a image enlarge/image popout.